Updated: Engage EAL students with PowerPoint

-Teaching English as a foreign language (EFL) can be challenging, especially when your students have little grasp of the language.
-You may find it hard to communicate with them, motivate them, and assess their progress.
+Teaching English as as Additional Language (EAL) can be quite challenging, particularly when students have limited understanding of the local language.
+This can make it difficult to communicate effectively, motivate them, and accurately assess their progress.

 What are live captions?

 Live captions are a feature in PowerPoint that allows you to display subtitles or captions for your speech in real time.
-You can choose from over 60 languages and dialects, and customize the font size, color, and position of the captions.
-Live captions can help you make your presentations more accessible, inclusive, and engaging for your audience, especially for EFL students who may have difficulty understanding your speech or following along with your slides.
-Live captions are also available in Stream, Teams and are available in OneNote from device to device (more progress on that coming soon).
+You can choose from over 60 languages and dialects, and customise the font size, colour, and position of the captions.
+Live captions can help you make your presentations more accessible, inclusive, and engaging for your audience, especially for EAL students who may have difficulty understanding your speech or following along with your slides.

 Hardware

 A Surface Pro or equivalent is a good option.
-You can cast to most projectors by purchasing a wireless display adaptor like the one below and connecting it to the back of your projector.
+You can cast to most projectors by purchasing a wireless display adaptor like the one below and connecting it to the back of your projector (make sure it has a HDMI port at the rear).
 The built in mic will pick up your spoken words in English and translate them via live captions to your screen.
 Some interactive white boards will NOT require a wireless display adapter, they have miracast software built in and many schools are already use this method of casting very effectively.
 If you are unsure whether your board has this built in, reach out to your school IT tech or in NI your c2k locality team.

 Alternatively, a webcam connected to you desktop computer will also suffice.
 The mic should automatically pick up when you turn on subtitles.
 The main disadvantage is mobility.
-You will not be able to walk around the room like you can with a Surface Pro.
+You will not be able to walk around the room like you can with a Surface Pro or headset.

-Live captions can provide several benefits for EFL students, such as:
+Live captions can provide several benefits for EAL students, such as:

-- Enhancing comprehension: Live captions can help EFL students understand your speech better by providing them with written support.
-They can also help them learn new vocabulary, grammar, and pronunciation by seeing how you use them in context.
+- Enhancing comprehension: Live captions can assist EAL students in better understanding your speech by providing written support.
+They also aid in learning new vocabulary, grammar, and pronunciation by showing how these elements are used in context.

-- Increasing engagement: Live captions can help EFL students stay focused and interested in your presentation by creating a more interactive learning experience.
-They can also help them participate more actively by asking questions, making comments, or giving feedback based on the captions.
+- Increasing engagement: Live captions create a more interactive learning experience, helping EAL students stay focused and interested in your presentation.
+They also encourage active participation by enabling students to ask questions, make comments, or give feedback based on the captions.

 How can you use live captions in your PowerPoint presentations?